JDCBean/Coursera-Getting-and-Cleaning-Data/readme.md

 # Coursera Class Project for "Getting and Cleaning Data"

-The objective for class project for [Getting and Cleaning Data] (https://www.coursera.org/learn/data-cleaning) was to read in the ["Human Activity Recognition Using Smartphones" data set] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), perform an summary analysis on the data set, and output a tidy data set.
+The objective of the class project for [Getting and Cleaning Data] (https://www.coursera.org/learn/data-cleaning) was to read in the ["Human Activity Recognition Using Smartphones" data set] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), perform an summary analysis on the data set, and output a tidy data set.

 Note: Before running the R Script, you must first replace the existing file path used for this specific analysis with your own chosen project folder path name that contains your R Script.
 Once this has been changed, the R Script will then create a sub-folder called "Project" to "house" the data files that are then downloaded and unzipped.